Supporting construction stakeholders to handle site defects on small-scale projects.

 Massive improvements in AI prototyping since I started using Claude last year make it hard to predict the extent of future impact on processes.
 I do, however, think the immediate future holds plenty of opportunity to integrate AI prototyping into workflows, like rapidly producing unpolished, integrated prototypes to achieve fuller user testing and validation sooner.

-There's currently some one-directional integration between Figma and Lovable, but I predict integrations allowing designers to work on the same product switching between different tools, for instance manual input and AI assistance as desired.
+There's currently some one-directional integration between Figma and Lovable, but I predict future workflows allowing designers to work on the same product, switching between different tools, for instance, manual input and AI edits as desired.

 Staying problem-centric